-- This section demonstrates how the TOE meets each Security Functional Requirement, which will be further detailed in the ADV FSP documents. - The complete TOE summary specification has been presented and evaluated in the ST31H320 B01 including optional cryptographic library NESLIB Security Target. - For confidentiality reasons, the TOE summary specification is not fully reproduced here.
+This section demonstrates how the TOE meets each Security Functional Requirement, which will be further detailed in the ADV FSP documents.

 6.1 Limited fault tolerance (FRU_FLT.2)

 The TSF provides limited fault tolerance, by managing a certain number of faults or errors that may happen, related to random number generation, power supply, data flows and cryptographic operations, thus preventing risk of malfunction.